 The lower esophageal sphincter (LES) fails to prevent reflux of gastric contents into the esophagus.

-LES pressure may transiently decrease spontaneously (inappropriate relaxation), which is the most common cause of reflux, or after exposure to cigarette smoke and caffeine (in beverages or breast milk).
-The esophagus is normally at a negative pressure, whereas the stomach is at a positive pressure.
+LES pressure may transiently decrease spontaneously (inappropriate relaxation), which is the most common cause of reflux, or after exposure to agents such as cigarette smoke or caffeine (in beverages or breast milk).
+The baseline esophageal pressures is normally negative, whereas the baseline stomach pressure is positive.
 The pressure in the LES has to exceed that pressure gradient to prevent reflux.
 Factors that increase this gradient or decrease the pressure in the LES predispose to reflux.
-The pressure gradient may increase in infants who are overfed (excessive food causes a higher gastric pressure) and in infants who have chronic lung disease (lower intrathoracic pressure increases the gradient across the LES) and by positioning (eg, sitting increases gastric pressure).
+For example, the pressure gradient may increase in infants who are overfed (an excessive volume of food causes a higher gastric pressure) and in infants who have chronic lung disease (lower intrathoracic pressure increases the gradient across the LES) and may increase because of positioning (eg, sitting increases intra-abdominal and gastric pressure).

 Complications of GERD are due mainly to irritation caused by stomach acid and to caloric deficit caused by the frequent regurgitation of food.

-Stomach acid may irritate the esophagus, larynx, and, if aspiration occurs, the airways.
+Stomach acid may irritate the esophagus, pharynx, larynx, and, if aspiration occurs, the airways.
 Esophageal irritation may decrease food intake as infants learn to avoid reflux by eating less.
-Significant esophageal irritation (esophagitis Eosinophilic Esophagitis Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it can cause reflux-like symptoms, dysphagia... read more ) may cause mild, chronic blood loss and esophageal stricture.
-Laryngeal and airway irritation may cause respiratory symptoms.
+Significant esophageal irritation (esophagitis Eosinophilic Esophagitis Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it can cause reflux-like symptoms, dysphagia... read more ) may cause mild, chronic blood loss and lead to esophageal stricture and food refusal.
+Laryngeal and airway irritation may cause respiratory symptoms such as tachypnea, wheezing, or stridor.
 Aspiration may cause recurrent pneumonia.